 top of page

-Chiropractor for Low Back Pain Treatment in Carrollton, TX
+Chiropractor & Physical Therapy for Low Back Pain Treatment in Carrollton, TX

 Low back pain (LBP) refers to discomfort or pain that occurs in the lower part of the back, typically below the ribs and above the hips.
 It can range from mild, occasional discomfort to severe, disabling pain.
 Low back pain is one of the most common health complaints, affecting a significant portion of the population at some point in their lives.
 The lower back, or lumbar spine, consists of five vertebrae (L1 to L5) that support the upper body and allow for various movements.